davidjosearaujo/re-android-reversing/docs/Report.md

 ![From the zip archive](./imgs/Screenshot%20from%202024-03-08%2017-30-10.png)

-With a bit of investigation, we can uncover that XAPK files are essentially a package containing APKs along with other files.
+With a bit of investigation, we found that that XAPK files are essentially a package containing APKs along with other files.
 To extract these, we can once more utilize `7za` by running it with the XAPK file.
 Now, we have multiple APKs, a PNG, and a JSON file.

 ![Extracted files](./imgs/Screenshot%20from%202024-03-05%2000-41-49.png)